 While hardly the most original concept for a puzzler, at least Shelly Alon – its creator – has put a fun twist on it, what with the robots and that whole eye thing.
 They do look a bit creepy though, but that’s quite alright since the lot is likely still more than capable of doing their job; space madness or not.
 Well, with a bit of player input, anyway.
 Just a bit.

 From the beginning I set out to make a tiny – but beautiful – game with no extras or useless mechanics.
 Just the bare minimum.
 And I’m pretty happy with it!
 With a development time of only 2 Months (part-time) it is the fastest game I ever made – but I’m the happiest with this one, too.

-Now, the objective of each level in Sputnik Eyes, as it were, is to put each robot on the appropriate color; although first one has to figure out which path to take and who to move where, and when, to get it done.
+Now, the objective of each level in Sputnik Eyes, as it were, is to put each robot on the appropriate colour; although first one has to figure out which path to take and who to move where, and when, to get it done.
 Confused?
 Me too.
-Fairly certain this is a clear-cut case of ‘looks easier than it is’, even if you do only have to rearrange a handful of movable objects.
-Oh and once you’ve cleared the more than sixty pre-defined levels, there’s always the randomly generated ones.
-Quite the colorful brainteaser, if I ever saw one.
+Fairly certain this is a clear-cut case of ‘looks easier than it is’, even if you only have to rearrange a handful of movable objects.
+Oh, and once you’ve cleared the more than sixty pre-defined levels, there’s always the randomly generated ones.
+Quite the colourful brainteaser, if I ever saw one.